Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   line of code does) before you call the method to retrieve the data.

-- Next, the example returns a new DataFrame (`tweetData`) that just contains the column with the tweets (the column named `text`) with the first 100 rows of data from the original DataFrame `origData`.
-The `drop` and `limit` methods in the example each return a new DataFrame that has been transformed by this method.
+- Next, the example returns a new DataFrame (`tweetData`) that just contains the column with the tweets (the column named `text`).
+The Dataframe contain the first 100 rows of data from the original DataFrame `origData`.
+The `drop` and `limit` methods in the example each return a new DataFrame that has been transformed by these methods.
 Because each method returns a new DataFrame that has been transformed by the method, you can chain the method calls, as shown below:

   ```scala
   val tweetData = origData.drop('target, 'ids, 'date, 'flag, 'user).limit(100)